 There are several methods for plugin detection on a WordPress site:

-Inspecting Source Code: Right-click on any webpage and select ‘View Page Source’ or use keyboard shortcuts (Ctrl+U or Command+Option+U) to reveal the HTML code of the page.
+- Inspecting Source Code: Right-click on any webpage and select ‘View Page Source’ or use keyboard shortcuts (Ctrl+U or Command+Option+U) to reveal the page’s HTML code.
 Amongst these lines of text, look out for file paths containing

 /wp-content/plugins/followed by the plugin’s name.

-Identify Unique CSS Classes & IDs: Many plugins add their own unique stylesheets to style elements added by them.
+- Identify Unique CSS Classes & IDs: Many plugins add unique stylesheets to style elements they add.
 Inspect various elements using browser developer tools (F12 or right-click and choose ‘Inspect’) and search for specific CSS classes or IDs associated with known plugins.

 ?plugin-name=value) or URL segments (